mairfanj/Synchronous-Bundle-Weighing-Prototype/Documentation/README.md

 The Master-Slave Device system is designed for real-time measurement and data transmission.
 Key functionalities include:

 - **Master Device**:
+  - Uses a load cell to determine calibration weight.
-  - Sends calibration weights to the slave.
+  - Sends calibration weights to the Slave Device.
   - Acts as a communication hub.

 - **Slave Device**:
-  - Receives calibration weights.
-  - Measures bundle weights.
+  - Uses a load cell to measure bundle weights.
+  - Calculates the number of copies in each bundle.
   - Displays real-time data on an LCD.
   - Sends data to a central system via LoRa.